Seneca-BSA/bsa/docs/aig240/lab2.md

     ***Figure 2.6** ROS rqt_graph*

     You should see the above nodes and topics, as well as two actions around the periphery of the graph (let’s ignore those for now).
-If you don't see the the nodes and topics, click the refresh button.
+If you don't see the nodes and topics, click the refresh button.
 If you hover your mouse over the topic in the center, you’ll see the colour highlighting like in the image above.

     The graph shows how the `/turtlesim` node and the `/teleop_turtle` node are communicating with each other over a topic.
 The `/teleop_turtle` node is publishing data (the keystrokes you enter to move the turtle around) to the `/turtle1/cmd_vel` topic, and the `/turtlesim` node is subscribed to that topic to receive the data.